tuxpeople/tf-azure-k3s/simple-single-node-k3s/README.md

 # Create a simple single node k3s cluster in Azure

+Deploys a small one node K3S cluster in a given region.
+Small OS disk, no extra data disk.
+Uses one Standard_B2s machine with Ubuntu.

 1. Clone this repository
 2. (Optional) create a tfvars file in the infra directory like this:
 ```